 - Monthly round-ups.
 At the end of each month, you can write a post detailing some of your favorite things from the month.
 These can include products, experiences, films, music, anything you like.
 You could also include some photos you’ve taken that month or a life lesson you’ve learned.

 - Day in the life.
 These types of posts are a fun way for a reader to learn more about you and feel closer to you.
 You could plan one every two weeks or so – just make sure you pick an exciting day!

 - Although they’re sometimes criticized as lazy content, listicles tend to be fairly enjoyable to create a read.
 Pick a topic which relates to your life (e.g., 25 Things I’ve Learned At 25) for maximum impact.

 - Topical pieces.
-Even though your blog is personal, it should never appear to exist in a vacuum.
-Keeping up with current events (be they political or pop-culture based) can help make your blog feel part of the conversation.
+Even though your site is personal, it should never appear to exist in a vacuum.
+Keeping up with current events (be they political or pop-culture based) can help make your site feel part of the conversation.
 If you can connect a news issue to your own personal experiences, all the better.

 8. Make A Schedule